reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-07-v2.md

 ### Task 4: Create the Stream Analytics Job Query

+In this task, you will create query in Stream Analytics.

 1. To edit the query, on the left-side menu under **Job topology**, click **Query**.

    ![](../media2/lab7img32.png)